 - Your employers’ names, addresses and phone numbers

 - The amount of gross wages earned

-If you meet the above requirements, you can commence your state’s process to file for unemployment benefits through one of the methods available to you.
-Certain states also allow you obtain assistance from a close friend or a relative during the unemployment registration process.
+If you meet the requirements mentioned before, you can start the process to file for unemployment benefits through one of the methods available to you.
+Certain states also let you get help from a close friend or a relative during the unemployment registration process.

 For example, if you applying for UI benefits in New York and you have a disability, another person can help you apply for unemployment benefits.
 However, you have to be present every step of the way and you will be responsible for his or her actions when it comes to your UI benefits application.

 Before starting your unemployment registration application, you will need to prepare and put together documents and information.
 Some state Unemployment Insurance offices may let you apply for unemployment benefits even if you cannot submit all necessary documents during the initial application.

 However, you will need to turn in the data and paperwork that is missing later, delaying the benefits.

 State Unemployment Insurance agencies will also ask you to give identification documents like your valid driver’s license or state ID card to prove your identity and citizenship.

 Note: The documents and information requirements mentioned before may change from state to state.

 Where to Sign Up for Unemployment Benefits